-The president also constitutes ad hoc and special committees as needed.
-In addition, university operational committees are constituted on a continuing basis and appointed by the president, provost, or one of the other vice presidents.
-These committees deal with matters of university-wide interest that fall primarily within the responsibilities of the appointing officers.
+The president constitutes ad hoc and special committees as needed.
+In addition, university operational committees are constituted on a continuing basis and appointed by the president, provost, or vice president.
+These committees deal with matters of university-wide interest that fall primarily within the responsibilities of the appointing officer.
 Unless made the subject of specific legislation to the contrary, each university operational committee is constituted, charged, and staffed as the appointing administrative officer deems appropriate.
-The secretary of the University Council maintains a record of university operational committee chairs, members, and approved minutes of their meeting so that the information is accessible.
-Each university operational committee is responsible for maintaining approved minutes of its meetings and providing a copy to the secretary of the University Council.
+The secretary of the University Council maintains a record of university operational committee chairs, members, and approved minutes of meetings so that the information is accessible.
+Each university operational committee maintains approved minutes of its meetings and provides a copy to the secretary of the University Council.

-1.2.8 University Policies, Administrative Policies, and Presidential Policy Memoranda
+1.1.8 University Policies, Administrative Policies, and Presidential Policy Memoranda